 2. Cruise the canal with La Compagnie des Bateaux du Midi

-Embarking on a cruise along the Canal du Midi may be the lazy man’s (or woman’s) choice for exploring, but taking the easy option while on holiday is just fine by us.
-La Compagnie des Les Bateaux du Midi can facilitate a low-effort day trip for you and your friends.
-Set off on a cruise from Béziers and stay parked in place on the deck as the boat drifts past some of the UNESCO-listed waterways must-see sights, including the picturesque Orb Aqueduct and the Malpas Tunnel, an excavated tunnel that allows the canal to pass through a hill.
-You won’t have to lift a finger at lunch either; a meal will be served on board as you drift down the waterway.
+La Compagnie des Les Bateaux du Midi can facilitate a low-effort day trip for you and your friends, embarking on a cruise along the Canal du Midi.
+Set off from Béziers and stay parked in place on the deck as the boat drifts past some of the UNESCO-listed waterways and must-see sights.
+Of particular note are the picturesque Orb Aqueduct and the Malpas Tunnel, an excavated tunnel that allows the canal to pass through a hill.
+You won’t have to lift a finger at lunch either; a meal will be served on board as you sail onwards.

 Book: Call 04 67 36 51 24 or email firstname.lastname@example.org